haticecandan/flask-projects/README.md

 # flask-projects
-This repository is about Flask &amp; Postman backend dev from zero to hero
+This repository is about Flask &amp; Postman backend development from zero to hero